 June 21–23, Long Beach, NY

-This three-day celebration of LGBTQ rights and visibility is centered in and around Long Beach (just 50 minutes from Manhattan via LIRR).
-The festival features a street carnival, parties, a Pet Pride Parade and, the main event, Long Beach’s 29th annual Pride Parade—the second largest in the Tri-State area (behind NYC Pride), drawing more than 30,000 people.
+This three-day celebration of LGBTQ+ rights and visibility is centered in and around Long Beach (just 50 minutes from Manhattan via LIRR).
+This Long Island Pride festival features a street carnival, parties, a Pet Pride Parade and, the main event, Long Beach’s 29th annual Pride Parade—the second largest in the Tri-State area (behind NYC Pride), drawing more than 30,000 people.

 Apollo at 50 Countdown Celebration